 Dawn had chosen the spot, beneath the willow trees.
-It was romantic and
+It was romantic and quiet and empty.

 It would be empty no longer.

 And now she sat next to the casket, staring at Giles' hands, who sat next to her.
 Those hands had nailed the casket shut.
 Those gentle, well worn hands.
 She could scare conceive of these strong and confident hands, accustomed to turning old pages-- she couldn't think they could do anything so unnatural.